fregogui/CineNet/README.md

 ### Last updates

+Update list since since 02/03/2018 :
-We surrounded the winners' nodes in orange and added a "Only Oscars Winners 2018" to display only these people.
+* We surrounded the winners' nodes in orange and added a "Only Oscars Winners 2018" to display only these people.

 <table border="0">
   <tr>